trias-lab/upgrader/README.md

   ./tupgrader  clean

 It is still in use in the test network.
-You need to download the corresponding version at the actual address.
+You need to download the tupgrader version at the actual address.

 | Branch  |           describe                      |
 | ------- | ----------------------------------------|